 Renowned as a popular honeymoon destination, Mauritius has also become a popular golfing centre.
-With 9 top quality courses, there is plenty of choice to keep golfers interested.
+With ten top quality courses, there is plenty of choice to keep golfers interested.

 Inland, the island still retains its core industries of sugar cane, fruit and spice plantations.
-Excursions on offer include lunch at one of the old colonial plantation houses to sample Creole Cuisine and tots of local rum.
+Excursions on offer include lunch at one of the old colonial plantation houses to sample Creole Cuisine and tots of local rum or to taste spices in the busy Port Louis market.

 Water sports of every discipline are on offer, from scuba diving to catamaran dinner cruises.
 Deep Sea fishing for Marlin, Sail fish and Tuna is very popular with charter boats available for full or half day.
 Although on a catch and release basis now, game fish features heavily of the hotel menus.